Environmentally-minded organizations and groups in San Luis Obispo County.

 Bend the Arc is a national Jewish progressive movement bringing together people from across the country to advocate for a more just and equal society.
 Their name is inspired by a quote from Dr. Martin Luther King, Jr.: “The moral arc of the universe is long, but it bends towards justice.”

 Bike SLO improves life in San Luis Obispo County through bicycle advocacy, education, and inspiration.
-Our Bike Kitchen has parts, tools, and knowledge to fix your bicycle!
-Ready to ride a bicycle?
-We sell them!
-We have provided guided instruction to over 6,000 people since opening in 2010.
+Their Bike Kitchen has parts, tools, and knowledge to fix your bicycle!
+They have provided guided instruction to over 6,000 people since opening in 2010.
 Volunteers help bicyclists of all types.

 Cal Poly Energy, Utilities, Sustainability

-This organization manages the natural resources—electricity, natural gas, water, and others— that are needed to assure the efficient operations of the Cal Poly campus.
-Cal Poly is an award winning leader in sustainability because we manage those resources using sustainability as a driving force in campus planning and operations.
+This department manages the natural resources – electricity, natural gas, water, and others – that are needed to assure the efficient operations of the Cal Poly campus.
+Cal Poly is an award winning leader in sustainability because they manage those resources using sustainability as a driving force in campus planning and operations.

 The California Native Plant Society seeks to increase understanding and appreciation of California’s native plants and to conserve them and their natural habitats through education, science, advocacy, horticulture and land stewardship.
 The local San Luis Obispo Chapter, CNPS-SLO, was founded in 1967 and is one of 33 chapters statewide.

 Camp Ocean Pines seeks to foster enjoyment and appreciation of the natural world among people of all ages through creative activities in a residential camp setting.